nhsengland/fdp-design-guide/docs/index.md

     - use more than one visual cue, for example, text and an icon as well as colour

 ###2.
 Type sizes
-- the Workshop uses type sizes Small, Medium and Large.
+- the Workshop tool uses type sizes Small, Medium and Large.
 We believe that the “small” size is unreadable for many users, therefore would recommend only using Medium and Large
 - if specifying text in points or pixels, the optimal default font size for maximum readability for most users is 19px on large screens and 16px on small screens.
 Font size should not be smaller than size 10px.

 ###3.
 Accessibility
 - In the UK, almost 1 in 5 people have a disability of some kind.
 Many more have temporary or situational disabilities, like an illness or injury.
 When you're working on NHS internal services, think about how people with different needs might use what you're making.
 - set up automated accessibility testing and fix issues you identify
-- use the NHS <a href="https://nhsdigital.github.io/accessibility-checklist/">accessibility checklist</a> to carry out an initial WCAG evaluation
+- use the NHS <a href="https://nhsdigital.github.io/accessibility-checklist/">accessibility checklist</a> to carry out an initial Web Content Accessibility Guidelines (WCAG) evaluation

 ###4.
 Headings
-- make them meaningful, let readers know where they are/ what they are looking at
+- make them meaningful, let readers know where they are and what they are looking at
 - use “Sentence Case” for headings
 - make proper use of the Semantic page structure used in Workshop to make it readable by screen-readers

 ###5.
 Links
-- links should open in the same window.
-There are 2 exceptions to this:
-    - for instructions or other help with filling in a form (for example, a date picker)
-    - if a user has logged into a secure site and the link would take them away from it
 - make links meaningful, do not say “click here”.
 Provide context where it will take the user
 - when a link will open a new tab for the user, add the words “opens in new tab” (or window) to the line

 ##Guidance on use of colour
 Users find colours indicative of meaning, therefore, we need to use colour intentionally and consistently